 You can do several exercises to realize what you are grateful for.
 For example, every morning, you can come up with a shortlist of things that you are thankful for in your life.
 You can also put another spin on the activity by writing a shortlist of great things in your life that other people may not have in their lives.

 Confidence, Self-Worth, And Sense of Self

-If you tend to take things personally, you have to try to think about why you do.
-There is a good chance that the problem of taking things personally stems from deep-seated issues that have to do with confidence, insecurities, self-worth, identity, and a solid sense of self.
+If you tend to make a lot of things personal, you have to try to think about why you do.
+There is a good chance that the problem of taking these things personal stems from deep-seated issues that have to do with confidence, insecurities, self-worth, identity, and a solid sense of self.

 Understanding Your Self Worth